Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 ### Loyalty Reward Structure

+This section should be used as a guide when entering Sparkle's Proof Of Loyalty reward system.
+The user acknowledges that potential risks or lost of tokens may occur with any use of the Sparkle Loyalty Platform and ETH and expressly agrees not to hold liable Sparkle Mobile Inc. or the Ethereum Team should any foreseen or unforeseen event occurs.

 **Unix time** is the number of seconds that have elapsed since the Unix epoch, that is the time 00:00:00 UTC on 1 January 1970, minus leap seconds.
 Leap seconds are ignored, with a leap second having the same Unix time as the second before it, and every day is treated as if it contains exactly 86400 seconds.

 **Daily percentage** can only have a maximum of 8 digits of decimal and is boosted by 10e7 in order to store as uint256.